A note on the non-existence of prime models of theories of pseudo-finite fields: Non-existence of prime saturated models

-\begin{rems} When $A$ has finite transcendence degree, then it is not clear that prime $\aleph_\epsilon$-saturated models exist, since an $\aleph_\epsilon$ saturated model will have cardinality $2^{\aleph_0}$. \\ In the absence of GCH, saturated models will in general not exist.
-The construction given above works when $|A|=\lambda\geq \kappa^{<\kappa}$, and the same argument shows that $T(A)$ has no $\kappa$-prime model.\\ I believe that these results generalise to the case of arbitrary bounded PAC fields (Recall that a field is bounded if it has finitely many Galois extensions of degree $n$ for every $n>1$).
-What will require some work is when $G(F)\not\simeq G(A)$: one needs to generalise appropriately the proof of Proposition \ref{prop1}(2) and find a Galois extension $L$ of $A(t)$, regular over $A$ and such that $\gal(LA^s(t)/A(t))\simeq G(A)$.
+\para{\bf Concluding remarks}.
+When $A$ has finite transcendence degree, then the above proof breaks down.
+It might be possible to fix it by choosing a suitable subset $Z$ of $A$. \\ In the absence of GCH, saturated models will in general not exist.
+The construction given above works when $\lambda^{<\kappa}\leq \lambda^+$ when $\lambda=|A|$ is uncountable, and under CH when $\kappa=\aleph_\epsilon$ and $|A|$ has transcendence degree $\aleph_0$, and the same argument shows that $T(A)$ has no $\kappa$-prime model.\\ I believe that Theorems \ref{thm1} and \ref{thm2} generalise to the case of arbitrary bounded PAC fields without assuming perfection (Recall that a field is bounded if it has finitely many Galois extensions of degree $n$ for every $n>1$; Claim 1 of Lemma \ref{tool} will need a different proof).